Prior Approval Request (PAR) Process

 - PAR routes for approvals

 Tenured (FPT): Electronic document routes from department (departmentalized colleges only) to college with at least one signer at each level.
 Final approval is at the Provost level.
-The paper PAR must receive signature approvals from the chair or director (departmentalized colleges only), the dean, the Vice President of Research, Dean of the Graduate School and Senior Vice Provost for Academic Affairs, and the Provost.
-A PDF document of the approved paper PAR will be e-mailed to the college PAR contact as a notification that approval is complete.
+The PDF PAR must receive signature approvals from the chair or director (departmentalized colleges only), the dean, the Vice President of Research, and the Dean of the Graduate School.
+A copy of the approved PAR will be e-mailed to the college PAR contact as a notification that approval is complete.

-Non-tenure Track (FPN): Electronic document routes from department (departmentalized colleges only) to college with at least one signer at each level.
+Professional-Track (FPN): Electronic document routes from department (departmentalized colleges only) to college with at least one signer at each level.
 Final approval is at the college level.
-The paper PAR must receive signature approvals from the chair or director (departmentalized colleges only), and the dean.
+The PDF PAR must receive signature approvals from the chair or director (departmentalized colleges only), and the dean.

 Research Faculty (FPR): Electronic document routes from department (departmentalized colleges only) to college with at least one signer at each level.
-Final approval is at the Provost level.
-The paper PAR must receive signature approvals from the chair/director (departmentalized colleges only), the dean, and the Vice President for Research.
-All FPR documents require a corresponding A&P position and assignment before the PAR can be ACCepted.
+Final approval is with the Vice President for Research.
+The PDF PAR must receive signature approvals from the chair/director (departmentalized colleges only), the dean, and the Vice President for Research.

 - PAR receives final approval (per routing details above) putting the electronic document (FP*) in Offer Pending Status